wesherwo/discord-bot/README.md

 Go to the link under scopes and add the bot to your server.
 Navigate to the Bot tab under settings.
 Click to reveal your token and copy it.
+Replace the X's with your token in the settings.json after token

+## Youtube API key
+Go to https://developers.google.com/youtube/v3/getting-started and follow the instructions to get your API key Replace the X's with your key in the settings.json after YTtoken

 ## Set personal settings
 Open the `settings.json` file and replace the X's with your token.